-Researchers at the Texas Heart Institute (THI) at St. Luke's Episcopal Hospital work in a variety of fields to find new treatments that will improve the quality of life for patients with diseases or disorders of the heart and blood vessels.
+Researchers at the Texas Heart Institute (THI) work in a variety of fields to find new treatments that will improve the quality of life for patients with diseases or disorders of the heart and blood vessels.
 Many new treatment methods and devices are available to you today as a direct result of that research.

-Who are the researchers at THI?
-Program directors and scientists affiliated with each THI research department are listed in the Research section and are also profiled in the Professional Staff directory.
+Program directors and scientists affiliated with each research department are listed in the Research sections and are also profiled in the Professional Staff directory.

 Research at THI is focused on the following areas:

 - Cardiovascular pathology

 - Adult stem cell therapy for heart failure

 See Research at THI for more detail about each area of study.

 A primary focus in the cardiovascular surgical research laboratory has always been mechanical circulatory support systems.
 These systems include intra-aortic balloon pumps, left ventricular assist devices (LVADs), and total artificial hearts—all of which are designed to help or replace diseased hearts.
 In fact, our researchers’ studies have shown that after long-term LVAD support, patients often tolerate a heart transplant much better because their hearts have had a chance to rest and regain strength.
 Some patients’ hearts recover enough that they do not have to undergo a heart transplant at all.

 The list of THI’s milestones in the area of cardiovascular surgical research is long, but you can read about current activities and a few of the historic milestones at Research Milestones and Discoveries at THI.